 Image Caption.
 Lots of roots!
 This amount of root growth is typical of strong growing species such as maples, planted in a suitable growing medium.

 Place the tree onto a flat surface and begin to comb out the roots at the edge of the root ball.
 Perform this gently so as to limit the damage done to the roots.
-Trim the root ball by around 20 - 30%, cutting back any thicker roots you encounter with a sharp pair of scissors to minimize crushing of the root rather than a sharp cut.
+Trim the root ball by around 30%, cutting back any thicker roots you encounter with a root cutter.

 Tilt the tree so you can repeat the process under the root ball.
 It is very important to remove any thick downward growing roots also as you want to encourage lateral growing roots as much as possible.

 Image Caption.
 Trim the roots after you have gently combed them out.
 Eliminate any strong downward growing roots using a root cutter so the bottom of the root ball is level as depicted in the image.

 Using the pick push gently into the root ball to loosen it.
 Start from the edge of the root ball and work your way closer to the trunk.
 Never forcefully jab the pick into the root ball as you may pierce a root.
 This step is very important because as the root ball becomes denser upon each repot the area next to the trunk will become more and more solid, preventing water penetration as well as oxygen.
 Slowly the roots in this area will die and only roots in the more free draining are will remain - which is no good as then all the healthy roots are at the extent of the root ball with the inner area being devoid of roots.

 Image Caption.
 After completing this pruning the roots throw some growing medium into your pot to create a slight mound in the middle.

 Now is a great time to do some root grafts if your roots or "nebari" needs improvement (which it almost always does).
 I always use the occasion of repotting to improve the roots at the same time as its the only time when they are exposed like this.